 Clutter.
 We all have it in our homes.
 It’s practically impossible to keep a home clutter-free – especially if more than one person lives there.
 The longer you live somewhere, the higher the probability that clutter has made its way into your home.

-Prior to listing your Castle Rock luxury home for sale, it should absolutely be decluttered and staged.
+Prior to listing your home for sale in Castle Rock, it should absolutely be decluttered and staged.
 This seems like a simple concept to an outsider.
 However, decluttering your home might be a huge chore and an almost-impossible undertaking.

 One of the biggest challenges you might face is figuring out where the clutter should be placed or stored.
 If you’re not going to throw away or donate your clutter to charity, where is it supposed to go?